monobot/simpletickets/README.md

 ```python
 BASE_TEMPLATE = 'index.html'
 ```

+**TICKET_REST_API** boolean to select if you want a REST api, this feature uses django-restframework. so if activated you will need to install and set it up accordingly.

 **DELTA_CLOSE** is the timedelta lapse between the moment the ticket is marked as solved by an staff member until it changes to closed without the owner reopening it.